LaunchCodeEducation/linux/content/git/walkthrough/cloning/index.md

 make sure to replace `/[your-github-user]/` with your own personal github username while also inside the directory where you want the project to live.
 {{% /notice %}}

-run the command `git clone https://github.com/[your-github-user]/py-demo-web-logs.git` in the terminal.
+Run the command `git clone https://github.com/[your-github-user]/py-demo-web-logs.git` in the terminal.

-This will create a new directory (inside of your current working directory) named `py-demo-web-logs`, initialize a .git directory, and grab all of the most recent data associated with the repository.
+This will create a new directory (inside of your current working directory) named `py-demo-web-logs`, initialize a local git repository (located in the `.git` directory) and copy all of the tracked files.

 If you run the `ls` command you can see that the folder has been cloned: